UCSDTT/ucsdtt-website/README.md

 },
 ```

-With that, run npm start to get the localhost address and paste it into a web browser to see what the website looks like so far.
+With that, run npm start and go to localhost:3000 on a web browser to see the site.

+### npm Errors

+Try any of these commands if you get any npm errors:
+ - npm install
+ - npm install react-scripts --save-dev